pchapin/sprocket/README.md

 created (using ANTLR's AST notation).
 This program does not preprocess the input (that must be done separately if it is desired).

-### Known Issues
+### Additional Thoughts

 This is a work in progress and so is likely to be buggy and incomplete.
-Here are a few known issues to consider.
+Issues related to this grammar are on the GitHub issue tracker along with issues related to Sprocket in general.
+Here are a few additional thoughts.

 + The grammar contains some extensions to standard nesC related to SpartanRPC.
-These extensions are intended to be upwardly compatible with regular nesC; even with the extensions enabled, regular nesC programs should be parsed properly.
+These extensions are intended to be upwardly compatible with nesC; even with the extensions enabled, regular nesC programs should be parsed properly.

 + The AST generation may not cover the entire language.
-In some cases spurious tokens may appear in the ASTs.
-These will eventualy be removed.
-Also the structure of the ASTs may change (as I learn what I'm doing).
+Also in some cases spurious tokens that should really be suppressed may appear in the AST.
+These quirks will eventualy be removed.

-+ I may eventually provide a tree grammar to convert the ASTs into real parse trees (I'm not clear if I absolutely need that for my own work right now, but in general it would be desirable to have this ability).
+  Also the structure of the ASTs may change.

-+ The parser currently uses ANTLR's backtracking mode.
-This makes for an easy to read grammar (obviously a good thing) but in theory it opens the possibility of parse times that are exponential in the number of input tokens.
-My experience with the parser so far is that in real life parse times are just fine.
-However, it might be desirable to eventually do without backtracking mode.
++ I may eventually provide a tree grammar to convert the ASTs into real parse trees.
+I'm not clear if I absolutely need that for my own work right now, but in general it would be desirable to have this ability.